SHARE

 • Core scanning features (30%): Compares scanning capabilities across asset types, applications, programming languages, containers, etc.

-• Ease of use (20%): Looks at the technical level required, vulnerability management integrations, installation requirements, and the expected rates for false positives.
+• Ease of use (20%): Evaluates the technical level required, vulnerability management integrations, installation requirements, and the expected rates of false positives.

 • Criterion winner: ZAP

 Open-source vulnerability scanners are generally free to use and quick to download, deploy, and use.
-Furthermore, they tend to be used by hackers and provide an attacker’s point of view.
+Furthermore, they tend to be used by threat actors and help provide an attacker’s point of view.

-Open-source tools provide most of the capabilities of proprietary tools, but proprietary tools add proprietary vulnerability research, additional features, additional integration options with vulnerability management tools, and more full-service support.
+Open-source tools provide most of the capabilities of proprietary tools.
+However, proprietary tools add proprietary vulnerability research, additional features, additional integration options with vulnerability management tools, and more full-service support.

-Time-pressured or less technical teams should use commercial vulnerability scanning tools or vulnerability-management-as-a-service (VMaaS) to save time or for additional help since open-source tools require technical expertise and more time to use them effectively.
+Time-pressured or less technical teams should consider using commercial vulnerability scanning tools or vulnerability-management-as-a-service (VMaaS) to save time or for additional assistance, as open-source tools often require technical expertise and more time to use effectively.

 Can Penetration Testing Tools Be Used for Vulnerability Scans?

-Penetration testing tools such as Wireshark, Metasploit, or Aircrack-Ng can be used to conduct vulnerability scans, but these tools lack the extensive vulnerability libraries, reporting, and ticketing tool integration of a vulnerability scanning tool.
+Penetration testing tools such as Wireshark, Metasploit, or Aircrack-ng can be used to conduct vulnerability scans.
+But these tools lack the extensive vulnerability libraries, reporting, and ticketing tool integration that a dedicated vulnerability scanning tool provides.

 To further explore security processes to prevent attacks, read more about the differences between vulnerability scanning and penetration testing.